|

 tributaries such as the Luena river and the Chifumage river

-- Where the Zambezi River re-enters Zambia it is nearly
+- Where the Zambezi

 400 meters (1,300 ft) wide in the rainy season and flows quite quickly